mars-rift/spectrespy/README.md

 5. Run the application.

 ## Usage
-- Upon launching the application, the main window will display various financial metrics retrieved from the Spectre Network API.
+- Upon launching the application, the main window will display chain info retrieved from the Spectre Network API.
 - The data is updated in real-time, providing users with the latest information.

 ## Spectre Network API